 More than 200,000 people in Australia live with hepatitis B; and sadly, 74,000 people in Australia continue to live with hepatitis C even though the antivirals that cure the disease have been universally available in Australian since 2016.

-While routine hepatitis B vaccination of newborns help to reduce new infections, three quarters of people living with hepatitis B are still not receiving regular care; regular monitoring is crucial to the prevention of disease progression in hepatitis B.
+While routine hepatitis B vaccination of newborns helps to reduce new infections, three quarters of people living with hepatitis B are still not receiving regular care; regular monitoring is crucial to the prevention of disease progression in hepatitis B.

-In South Australia only between 17 to 23 per cent of people with hepatitis B are receiving care, lagging behind the national average, and well short of the target of 50 per cent.
+In South Australia only 17 to 23 per cent of people with hepatitis B are receiving care, lagging behind the national average, and well short of the target of 50 per cent.
 In a county where health services are relatively affordable and accessible, one in four people with hepatitis B, and one in five with hepatitis C, remain undiagnosed, leaving them at risk of serious liver disease.

 With the advent of rapid testing, community based organisations such as Hepatitis SA have, in the past year, stepped up and have taken hepatitis C testing to communities, but hepatitis B rapid testing remains unavailable.
 Until those rapid tests are approved, people who want to get tested for hepatitis B will have to approach their GPs.